What are county and municipal levy limits?

 sec.
 66.0301 (2).

-If your municipality is a member of a joint fire department by statute and the increase in assessed charges results in your municipality exceeding its levy limit, you can enter an adjustment in Section D, Line I if
+If your municipality is a member of a joint fire department or a joint emergency medical services district by statute and the increase in assessed charges results in your municipality exceeding its levy limit, you can enter an adjustment in Section D, Line I if

 all the following apply:

-- All municipalities covered by the joint fire department must adopt a resolution supporting the increase
+- All municipalities covered by the joint fire department or joint emergency medical services district must adopt a resolution supporting the increase

-Example: If the prior year (prior budget year) total assessed charges were $50,000 and the joint fire department's current year (year you are budgeting for) total assessed charges are $60,000, that is an increase of $10,000 or 20 percent; the municipality does not qualify for an adjustment on this line of the Levy Limit Worksheet.
-Note: The increase cannot be more than 3.9 percent for the 2019 Levy Limit Worksheet.
+Example: If the prior year (prior budget year) total assessed charges were $50,000 and the joint fire department's or joint emergency medical services district's current year (year you are budgeting for) total assessed charges are $60,000, that is an increase of $10,000 or 20 percent; the municipality does not qualify for an adjustment on this line of the Levy Limit Worksheet.
+Note: The increase cannot be more than 3.4 percent for the 2020 Levy Limit Worksheet.

 Where should a municipality or county adjust the levy for an increase or decrease in costs associated with an intergovernmental cooperation agreement?